Trial of George Zimmerman: Rachel Jeantel's testimony

 Rachel Jeantel, Witness No. 8, was a friend of Martin's in elementary school and high school.
 Jeantel testified that she was on the phone with Martin during the incident and that they were on the phone together while Martin was at the 7-Eleven.
 The call was disconnected and Martin later called her back.
 Jeantel testified that during the second call, Martin said a man was watching him, but that she did not think it was a "big idea."
 Jeantel asked Martin how the man looked and he told her that he was "a creepy-ass cracker."
 Jeantel warned Martin to walk away because "it might be a rapist."
 Martin, she said, told her that the "nigga is still following me" so he was going to try to "lose him" and get back to the home where he was staying.
 As Jeantel remained on the phone with Martin, he said, "The nigga is behind me."
-The man who was allegedly following him reappeared and Martin said, "Why are you following me for," and then Jeantel heard a hard-breathed man come and say, "What are you doing around here?"
+The man who was allegedly following him reappeared and Martin said, "Why are you following me for", and then Jeantel heard a hard-breathed man come and say, "What are you doing around here?"
 Jeantel testified that she said, "Trayvon, Trayvon" and she "started to hear a little bit of Trayvon saying, get off, get off."
 Jeantel then said she heard Martin's phone headset fall and Martin say, "Get off."
-The phone went dead and Jeantel said she didn't speak to Martin again.
+The phone went dead and Jeantel said she did not speak to Martin again.
 Jeantel also testified that she believed the screams heard on the 911 call were Martin's, because "Trayvon has kind of a baby voice."